What is Social and Emotional Learning?

 SEL in Delaware

 Social Emotional Learning has been a longstanding priority for the Delaware Department of Education.
 DDOE and stakeholders from districts, charters, schools, and community members, including members of the DE-PBS Project, partnered with the Collaborative for Academic, Social, and Emotional Learning (CASEL) in recent years to expand the integration of SEL throughout the state.
 This partnership led to the development of statewide SEL competencies, implementation resources, and creation of tools to support the integration of SEL into academic content areas.
-A practical Delaware SEL Toolkit is in its final stages and will be shared broadly soon.
+A practical Delaware SEL Toolkit is also available.

 PBIS/SEL Alignment and Integration

 Positive behavioral interventions and supports (PBIS) provides an ideal framework for promoting social emotional competencies to improve outcomes for the whole child.

 - The DE-PBS SEL & SWPBIS Integration module reviews the SEL and SWPBIS approaches, provides a rationale for integrating SEL into a MTSS framework, and provides practical strategies to support integration in schools.
 The purpose of this module is to help school professionals deepen their understanding of these approaches, how they are complementary to one another, and how they can be integrated effectively to enhance student learning and development.

 - The Teaching Social-Emotional Competencies within a PBIS Framework brief, from the Center on PBIS, describes how school personnel can teach social-emotional competencies within a PBIS framework to support systematic, school-wide implementation through one system, rather than trying to improve student outcomes through separate, competing initiatives.